rishiraj824/jackal/_posts/2018-02-23-15-FAQs-about-GSoC.md

 2. How do you prepare for Google Summer of Code?
 What should be my roadmap?

 Start early is the best advice you'd get from every GSoCer.
-The right time to start preparing for GSoC 18 program was October/November.
 Make sure to interact with fellow developers and organisation admins.
 Be active on their IRC channels.
 Get involved completely with atleast one project where you find a potential of development and of adding new features.
 Find bugs, issues and report them in the repository.
 Help fellow developers in the project and review their work.
 Try to get involved in their community.

 3. How early should I begin writing my proposald